-What is the most common response when people are asked: “What is the first thing you notice when you meetfigure1 someone?”
+What is the most common response when people are asked: “What is the first thing you notice when you meet someone?”
 It probably does not come as a big surprise that surveys show the answer most often given is a person’s smile.
 The smile is an important psychological component of their self-worth and an unattractive smile can negatively influence how people feel about themselves.
 As dentists and their teams are well aware, the ability to give someone a beautiful smile is one of the most rewarding things they can do both emotionally and financially.

 In many cases the dental team is able to greatly improve a patient’s self-confidence and self-esteem and in dire situations can have a profound effect that may result in a life changing experience.
 To be able to achieve the desired results in smile design cases when utilizing indirect restorations, it is important that the dentist has the proper training and expertise as well as a good working relationship with the dental laboratory.